Marius-likes-coding/SimpleChat/README.md

+# SimpleChat

 This project relies on https://github.com/crsandeep/simple-react-full-stack as a basis.

 These are the steps to get started:

-# Install node and npm:
+## Install node and npm:

 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 sudo apt-get install -y nodejs

-# Check:
+## Check:

 node --version && npm --version

-# Install VScode:
+## Install VScode:

 https://go.microsoft.com/fwlink/?LinkID=760868

-# In VScode, go to marketplace and install ESLint and Prettier
+## In VScode, go to marketplace and install ESLint and Prettier, and Simple React Snippets.

+## Go to File->Preferences->Settings type

+- editor.formatOnSave and check the box.
+- javascript.suggestionActions.enabled and uncheck the box.

 # simple-react-full-stack